Judge blocks medical worker vaccine mandate in NY state

 Judge David Hurd in Utica issued the order after 17 health professionals, including doctors and nurses, claimed in a lawsuit Monday that their rights were violated with a vaccine mandate that disallowed the exemptions.

 The judge gave New York state until Sept.
 22 to respond to the lawsuit in federal court in Utica.
+If the state opposes the plaintiffs’ request for a preliminary court order blocking the vaccine mandate, a Sept.
+28 oral hearing will occur.

 The state issued the order Aug.
 28, requiring at least a first shot for health care workers at hospitals and nursing homes by Sept.
 27.